 2019 has been an exciting year for Common!
 We opened our first homes in Los Angeles, Common Melrose and Common Belmont, and four new homes across New York City, in Harlem, Brooklyn, and Queens.
 And we’re just getting started!
 As we grow, we also continue to learn more about coliving: what works, what doesn’t, and what makes Common truly feel like home for our members.

 Over the past three years, we’ve noticed how important it is to connect our members to the communities around them.
-When moving to a new city (like 70% of our members) or a new neighborhood, finding your go-to coffee spot or even the best commute to work can be the difference between loving your living situation and feeling totally out of place.
+When moving to a new city or a new neighborhood, finding your go-to coffee spot or even the best commute to work can be the difference between loving your living situation and feeling totally out of place.
 That’s why we offer our members discounts to local businesses, create neighborhood guides for our blog, and organize free outings to museums, breweries, restaurants, and more.

 Introducing Local Art in Action

 But there’s one aspect of feeling connected to the community that we’ve overlooked, an aspect that’s both deeply personal and often reflective of its environment: art.
 That’s why we’re excited to launch our first ever artist ambassador program, Local Art in Action.
 Local Art in Action will bring city inspired works from prominent artists into Common homes, offering members an opportunity to learn the stories behind the works they interact with everyday, and the artist who created them.